Four Springs

 After forty years of operation by the Guild for Psychological Studies, the availability of Four Springs was extended to other educational organizations in 1996 through the creation of a new nonprofit organization.

-Four Springs now offers programs, hosts many Guild seminars, and makes Four Springs available to selected groups and for individual study and retreat.
+Four Springs Seminars now offers its own programs, hosts Guild seminars, and makes Four Springs available to selected groups and for individual study and retreat.

 More information about the Guild for Psychological Studies is available at their website, or call 415.561.2385